espocrm/documentation/docs/user-guide/mass-email.md

 #### What if Tracking URLs has wrong url that does not lead to your crm

-Check *Site URL* parameter at Administration > Settings.
-The value must be the URL of your EspoCRM, this URL must be accessible externally.
+Check out the **Site URL** parameter at Administration > Settings.
+The value must be the URL of your EspoCRM instance, this URL must be accessible externally.

 #### Bounced emails are not being logged